Posted on January 10, 2019

 - Interface to upload documents to Electronic Data Transfer (EDT) and results viewing system.

 Voice Technologies addressed the need to digitise the document creation process by creating a combined system of digital dictation and WinVoicePro.

 WinVoicePro is an electronic document workflow application that works seamlessly with the Trust’s existing systems.
 Developed by Voice Technologies in collaboration with the NHS, UK-wide it has resulted in savings to date of over £13m.

 The system, launched in March 2017, sees dictations being processed via Winscribe (industry standard software) and WinVoicePro.
 Both are geared to the client’s needs by making dictations faster and more accurate.
 This software is combined with hardware that delivers the highest quality audio in any recording situation: Philips SpeechMike Premium handheld digital dictation devices with antimicrobial housing and buttons, and Digital Pocket Memo 8000 portable recorders.

 The workflow we have developed in collaboration with George Eliot Hospital is designed to be as simple as possible for users.
 Voice Technologies receives an HL7 feed from the PAS for patient data (address, DOB, GP and appointment details).
 Once a letter is created within WinVoicePro, we send an HL7 Message containing a PDF version of the letter to the GP via EDT and a copy is also sent to the results viewing system.

-The system is used by over 400 clinical and secretarial staff.
+Eighteen months after deployment, the system is used by over 500 clinical and secretarial staff.
 It is installed locally on shared PCs and enables clinicians to verify remotely using VPN when necessary, further speeding up the process.
 With the development of a web-based interface, clinicians can also verify Trust letters at other secure sites via the N3 network.

 “I am very pleased with the delivery of this project and the Trust is already reaping rewards from using the system.”